 Buddy: I know that you're scared that adding a new member might throw everything out of it's natural-*theme song plays*-rhythm.

 The group is having an argument after Annie dates Britta's ex.
 They reveal various sexual fantasies and comments group members have made about each other.
 Jeff states that their group is more complicated than a family because there's nothing to stop the members from being attracted to each other.
 Cue several silent moments of them making the most hilarious facial expressions ever at each other (recorded on the Main entry's entry for Crack Pairing), complete with Ho Yay and Les Yay.

 Troy: "Hurry, Abed!
 Before people sex one another!"

 Abed, later, over the P.A. system: "Everybody!
 Don't use the condoms!
 If you're gonna have sex, don't use condoms!

-From the same episode, Pierce plays Pictionary and has to draw a windmill, so he starts with the blades... by drawing a swastika.
+From the Family Day episode, Pierce plays Pictionary and has to draw a windmill, so he starts with the blades... by drawing a swastika.
 Senor Chang's rabbi brother comes in and gets offended.
 Chang and Pierce get into a fight and school security comes in to stop it.

 Campus Security: (in a weary tone) This will never stop until Pictionary bans the word "windmill".